navan0/ScratchApp/README.md

-FirebaseTest is an android app to perform the read operation from a firebase real time databas
+FirebaseTest is an android app to perform the read operation from a firebase real time database